vaibhavsingh97/Winerma/README.md

 # Wine Recommendation System
 There is an extensive class of Web applications that involve predicting user responses to options.
-Such a facility is called a recommendation system.
-We shall begin this chapter with a survey of the most important examples of these systems.
-However, to bring the problem into focus, two good examples of recommendation systems are:
+Such a facility is called a recommendation system.Two good examples of recommendation systems are:
 1. Offering news articles to on-line newspaper readers, based on a prediction of reader interests.
 2. Offering customers of an on-line retailer suggestions about what they